 Truly, all of those pies were all my favorites (I was always more of a pie person than cake, any day of the week), and usually meant something special was happening with friends or family.

 This recipe for fresh huckleberry pie is very similar to the blueberry pie she used to bake at home.
-If you’re unable to find fresh huckleberries, you can also substitute wild fresh or frozen blueberries in a pinch.
+If you’re unable to find fresh huckleberries, you can also substitute wild fresh or frozen blueberries or blackberries in a pinch.
 I hope you enjoy it as much as I do.
-Pair it with a bold, fruit forward, Rhône style rosé, or a dry (Kabinett) Riesling.
+Pair it with a bold, fruit-forward, Rhône style rosé, or a dry (Kabinett) Riesling.

 Fresh Huckleberry Pie

 Cassandra Rosen for the Crave Local Test Kitchen